 Distinct from the rules for revocation for bilateral contracts, for unilateral contracts, an offeror cannot revoke an offer if the offeree has begun performance of the act as specified in the offer.
-So, for instance, if you offer someone $10,000 if they climb up the Eiffel Tower, once they begin climbing it is not possible for you as the offeree to revoke your offer to give them $10,000.
+So, for instance, if you offer someone $10,000 if they climb up the Eiffel Tower, once they begin climbing, it is not possible for you as the offeree to revoke your offer to give them $10,000.

-A unilateral contract offer can be rejected outright as with bilateral contracts.
+A unilateral contract offer can be rejected outright, as with bilateral contracts.

-A unilateral contract offer can also be terminated through the death of the offeror and death of the offeree depending on the unilateral contract at issue.
+A unilateral contract offer can also be terminated through the death of the offeror and death of the offeree, depending on the unilateral contract at issue.

-Acceptance can be defined, for both unilateral and bilateral contracts as an agreement to the terms of an offer.
+Acceptance can be defined for both unilateral and bilateral contracts as an agreement to the terms of an offer.

 For the acceptance of a unilateral contract offer, certain requirements, which are slightly different from those which apply to bilateral contracts, must be fulfilled:

-Firstly, acceptance must exactly match the terms of the offer.
+Firstly, a valid acceptance must exactly match the terms of the offer.
 In other words, to accept a unilateral contract offer, an offeree must perform the act exactly as specified in the unilateral contract offer.

 The obligation undertaken by the offeror serves as consideration from the offeror.
 The promisee only provides consideration when he/she has performed the act as required by the unilateral offer.
 The very performance of this act constitutes consideration – the thing of value provided by the offeree to the offeror.

 Consideration is a requirement for a contract to be binding and enforceable between the parties.
-Thereby, it is only after performance of the act by the offeree that a unilateral contract is enforceable and binds the offeror.
+Thereby, it is only after the performance of the act by the offeree that a unilateral contract is enforceable and binds the offeror.
 It is only at this stage that an offeree can legally demand performance by an offeror of his obligations under the unilateral contract.

-If there exists offer, acceptance and consideration, generally, this will lead to the creation of an enforceable, legally binding unilateral contract.
+If there exists an offer, acceptance and consideration, generally, this will lead to the creation of an enforceable, legally binding unilateral contract.

 Often offerees decide to enforce unilateral contracts when an offeror has refused to fulfil their obligations under a unilateral contract after the offeree has performed the act required by the unilateral contract.